 - i.
-Link the provision of electricity by the Municipality to a "prepayment" system comprising, first, a pre-payment of electricity kWh and. - Raise and recover payments in respect of arrear municipal taxes and other municipal levies, tariffs, and duties in respect of services such as water, refuse removal, sanitation and sewage. - iii.
-To enforce satisfactory arrangements with consumers in arrears by blocking access to prepayment meters.
+Link the provision of electricity by the Municipality to a "prepayment" system comprising, first, a pre-payment of electricity kWh and. - ii.
+Raise and recover payments in respect of arrear municipal taxes and other municipal levies, tariffs, and duties in respect of services such as water, refuse removal, sanitation and sewage.